jamedeus/micropython-smarthome/tests/readme.md

 ## Mock Environment

 The mock environment runs firmware tests in cpython for coverage measurement, see [here](/tests/mock_environment/readme.md) for details.
+No hardware is required to run these tests.